Last updated on 2026-01-21

 The Music Industry Arts program offers a variety of unique experiences that enhance learning and professional development:

-- Opportunities for optional volunteering at events like the Ottawa Bluesfest Music Festival.
+- Participation in optional volunteering at events like the Ottawa Bluesfest Music Festival.

-- Individual studio time to work on personal projects, fostering independence and confidence.
+- Individual studio time to lead personal recording sessions and projects.

-These experiences are designed to provide students with practical skills and networking opportunities that are essential for success in the music industry.
+These experiences are designed to provide students with practical skills and insights into the music industry, preparing them for successful careers.

 Career Options

-Graduates of the Music Industry Arts program can pursue a variety of career paths in Canada, including:
+Graduates of the Music Industry Arts program can pursue a variety of exciting career opportunities in Canada, including:

-- Recording Engineer: Responsible for capturing and manipulating sound during the recording process, ensuring high-quality audio production.
+- Recording Engineer: Responsible for capturing and manipulating sound during recording sessions, ensuring high-quality audio production.

 - Live Sound Engineer: Manages audio equipment and sound quality during live performances, ensuring optimal sound for audiences.

-- Producer: Oversees the production of music recordings, guiding artists and musicians through the creative process.
+- Music Producer: Oversees the production of music recordings, guiding artists and musicians through the creative process.

 - Performing Artist: Engages in live performances, showcasing musical talent and connecting with audiences.

-Additionally, graduates may explore opportunities to start their own production companies or music businesses, allowing for entrepreneurial ventures in the creative industry.
+Additionally, graduates may choose to start their own production companies or music businesses, further expanding their career options in the vibrant music industry.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.